skycoin/obelisk/blocktree.md

 ```

 ### BlockRecordTree
 In order to use the library we will create a BlockRecordTree instance.
-Each blockRecord tree instance holds a tree of blocks and exposes various methods to interact with them.
+Each blockRecord tree instance holds a tree of blockRecords and exposes various methods to interact with them.
 ```
 type BlockRecordTree struct {
-    Root               *BlockRecord                         // Serves as the root of the blockRecord tree TotalBlocks	       uint64				    // Total blocks in the tree MaximumDepth       uint64				    // Maximum Depth of the tree TransactionsMap    map[cipher.SHA256]*Transactions      // Global TxId to *Transactions Map (Transactions struct is defined in [coin/Transactions.go])
+    Root               *BlockRecord                         // Serves as the root of the blockRecord tree TotalBlockRecords	       uint64				    // Total blockRecords in the tree MaximumDepth       uint64				    // Maximum Depth of the tree TransactionsMap    map[cipher.SHA256]*Transactions      // Global TxId to *Transactions Map (Transactions struct is defined in [coin/Transactions.go])
 }